 Verity qualified as a Probation Officer in 2006 before working as a Case Manager, supervising children on Court Orders at Trafford Youth Offending Service.
 In 2010 she became a Senior Practitioner with Wigan Youth Offending Team and was acting Operational Manager for nine months in 2013.
 Verity has worked at G-map since August 2016.

-Dr. Dawn Fisher, BA (Hons), M.Clin.Psych, Chartered Consultant Clinical and Forensic Psychologist
+Dr. Dawn Fisher, BA (Hons), M.Clin.Psych, Ph.D

-Dr Fisher has worked with sex offenders throughout her career and has published widely on the topic and spoken regularly at conferences.
+Dr Fisher has worked with sex offenders throughout her career, has published widely on the topic and spoken regularly at conferences.
+She was a member of the Home Office Accreditation Panel for Sex Offender programmes and a member of the STEP team involved in the evaluation of sex offender programmes in prison and community settings for the Home Office.
 She has been involved in research evaluating the effectiveness of sex offender treatment programmes, co-authored an accredited sex offender treatment programme and was a member of the Correctional Services Panel for several years.
-She was a founder member of NOTA.
+Dr Fisher was a founder member of NOTA.